ankishb/ml-toolbox/tutorials/imp-ml-logical-points.md

 It allows analysts to tackle more complex data more quickly, produce more accurate results, and make better decisions.

-Data Wrangling in Practice: What to Expect

 There are typically 5 iterative steps that make up the data wrangling process.
-1. Discovering: Before you can dive deeply, you must better understand what is in your data, which will inform how you want to analyze it.
+1. `Discovering`: Before you can dive deeply, you must better understand what is in your data, which will inform how you want to analyze it.
 How you wrangle customer data, for example, may be informed by where they are located, what they bought, or what promotions they received.
-2. Structuring: This means organizing the data, which is necessary because raw data comes in many different shapes and sizes.
+2. `Structuring`: This means organizing the data, which is necessary because raw data comes in many different shapes and sizes.
 A single column may turn into several rows for easier analysis.
 One column may become two.
 Movement of data is made for easier computation and analysis.
-3. Cleaning: What happens when errors and outliers skew your data?
+3. `Cleaning`: What happens when errors and outliers skew your data?
 You clean the data.
 What happens when state data is entered as CA or California or Calif.?
 You clean the data.
 Null values are changed and standard formatting implemented, ultimately increasing data quality.
-4. Enriching: Here you take stock in your data and strategize about how other additional data might augment it.
+4. `Enriching`: Here you take stock in your data and strategize about how other additional data might augment it.
 Questions asked during this data wrangling step might be: what new types of data can I derive from what I already have or what other information would better inform my decision making about this current data?
-5. Validating: Validation rules are repetitive programming sequences that verify data consistency, quality, and security.
+5. `Validating`: Validation rules are repetitive programming sequences that verify data consistency, quality, and security.
 Examples of validation include ensuring uniform distribution of attributes that should be distributed normally (e.g. birth dates) or confirming accuracy of fields through a check across data.

 ## How to deal with any DS problem: